 HEMA research is therefore any research related to Historical European Martial Arts.

-Research is valuable only if it is shared and confronted to other research.
-There are different channels to publish or share research, in the scholarly context, but also within the communities of practitioners.
-If intended only to the practitioners, the research can be shared in teaching situations, or to larger communities in workshops or conferences.
+Research is valuable only if it is shared with and tested again other research.
+There are different channels to publish or share research, both in a scholarly context and also within the communities of practitioners.
+If intended only for consumption by practitioners, the research can be shared in teaching situations, or to larger communities in workshops or conferences.
 However, if the research aims for a larger outreach, it should be documented on paper or electronically.
-On the one end of the scale, there are the self-publication (book on demand, digital publication with unstable url, document in open-circulation, or video); on the other end are peer-reviewed publications by scholarly publishing house or journal.
+At one end of the scale, there is the potential for self-publication (books on demand, digital publications with unstable url, documents in open-circulation, and videos); on the other end are peer-reviewed publications by scholarly publishing houses or journals.

-The concept of practice as research (PaR) is often understood in the fields of research inquiring about practices in their cultural context as relevant to bridge the gap between practitioners and scholars.
-However not any practice can be considered as research in its scholarly definition.
+The concept of practice as research (PaR) is often understood in the relate fields of research as inquiring about practices in their cultural context to bridge the gap between practitioners and scholars.
+However, not just any practice can be considered as research in its scholarly definition.
 The same kind of nuance has been put forward for experiencing versus experimenting.
-Indeed, experiencing for oneself and reaching discoveries that are not documented is not the same as following a specific protocol according to an established method, producing data that are shared and discussed through publication.
+Indeed, experiencing for oneself and reaching discoveries that are not documented is not the same as following a specific protocol according to an established method, producing data that is shared and discussed through publication.
 Researching for oneself or for a limited targeted audience without publication cannot be considered as research at the same level as a published research.

-Targeted audience: scholarly audience, communities of practitioners, general public
+Targeted audience: scholarly audience, communities of practitioners, and the general public.

 Who can be considered as a “researcher”?

 As argued in Jaquet (2016, and forthcoming) the issue of definition and identification of the researcher status challenges the potential development of the field of research itself.
-It also concerns the eligibility towards funding schemes.
+It also concerns the eligibility of the research as regards funding schemes.
 The problem comes from status recognition and qualitative criteria for evaluation of the research.
 If the same term (research) is used for activities related to scholarly context and those of the communities of practitioners, the different researchers do not produce or share their research by the same channels.
-The different activities qualified as research do not pursue the same objectives, might or might not follow academic methods, and are addressed to different type of audiences.
+The different activities qualified as research do not pursue the same objectives, may or may not follow academic methods, and are addressed to different type of audiences.
 The expertise and qualitative criteria are also different (defined by academic institution versus not standardised in the communities of practitioners).